kscalelabs/store/CONTRIBUTING.md

 > [!IMPORTANT]
 > You **MUST** access the locally run website through `127.0.0.1:3000` and **NOT** `localhost:3000`.
 This is because the CORS policy is configured to only allow requests from the exact domain `127.0.0.1:3000`.

+> [!NOTE]
+> You should develop the backend using Python 3.11 or later

 ## Database

 ### DynamoDB/S3